alphagov/prometheus-workshop/10-summaries.md

 # Summaries

-A summary also samples observations (usually things like request durations or response sizes) however unlike a histogram, it does not put them into buckets but instead calculates quantiles.
+A summary also records observations (usually things like request durations or response sizes) however unlike a histogram, it does not put them into buckets but instead calculates quantiles.

 A summary with a base metric name of <basename> exposes multiple time series during a scrape: